Learn basic HTML formatting you can use to format content in your posts and pages …

 Source: Wikipedia, HTML

-Important: Like everything else on the web, HTML is subject to frequent changes, and some of these changes will affect WordPress.
+Important: Like everything in the digital realm, HTML is subject to changes, and some of these changes will affect WordPress.

-Currently, we are in version 5 of the HTML set of standards (also called HTML5), and this change has introduced a number of new “tags” to keep up with the latest advances in software and browser technology.
-As some of the tags used in older and even recent versions of WordPress get dropped from HTML5, you should expect that WordPress will also continue updating its code in order to remain compatible with industry-wide HTML standards.
+Currently, the latest version of HTML is version 5 (also called HTML5), and this change has introduced a number of new “tags” to keep up with the latest advances in web applications and browser technology.
+As some of the tags used in older and even recent versions of WordPress get dropped from HTML5, you should expect that WordPress will also keep updating its code to remain compatible with industry-wide standards.

-How To Use HTML Tags In Your WordPress Content
+Using HTML Tags To Format Content In Your WordPress Pages

-We cover the WordPress WYSIWYG Editor and adding content to pages and posts in other tutorials.
+We cover the WordPress WYSIWYG Editor and how to create pages and posts in separate articles.

-Here are a few simple content formatting examples that use some of the HTML tags displayed above …
+Below are several practical text formatting examples that use a number of the HTML tags listed in the chart above …

-If you are interested in learning more about using HTML, see the free tutorials in the site below:
+To learn more about using HTML, see the tutorials in the website below:

-By default, the Text (HTML) Editor displays a number of standard menu features …
+Out of the box, the WordPress Text (HTML) Editor displays a number of standard menu buttons …

-Below is a brief description of what each of the menu buttons in the Text Editor does with their corresponding HTML tag (see the screenshot above):
+Here is a brief description of the function of each Text Editor menu button with their corresponding HTML tag (refer to the screenshot above):

 <strong></strong>Use this button to make text bold.